 What can a vegan possibly eat at McDonald’s?
 Do you need to resort to the bruised apple under the seat or to the Larabar that you bought last year?

 We’ll be taking you through everything you can eat that’s vegan at McDonald’s, as well as what to avoid.

 Sadly, at this time the list of vegan-friendly foods you can feel good (but let’s be real—not great) about ordering at McDonald’s is very small.
 We go into the true vegan options down below, but first, take a look at this list of items that you might have thought were safe, but are sadly not vegan.

-There aren’t any plant-based meat options at McDonald’s yet, but there have been hints that they may offer a veggie sausage or plant-based burger in the future.
+There aren’t any plant-based meat options at most U.S. McDonald’s locations yet, but there have been hints that they may offer a plant-based burger in the near future.
 And if the fast-growing vegan options at other fast-food restaurants are a sign, it’s only a matter of time for McDonald’s to follow suit.
 Cross your fingers!

 We’ve seen the new vegan options explode in popularity at fast-food giants like Burger King, Carl’s Jr., Taco Bell, Del Taco, and more.
 So, c’mon McDonald’s…what are you waiting for?